PJWalker/daggerheart/content/Items/Belt of Unity.md

 ---
+publish: "true"
-tags: [legendary]
+tags: [Item]
 ---
+# Belt of Unity

-Once per session, you may spend 5 Hope to lead a Tag Team action with 3 PCs instead of 2.
+Once per session, you can spend 5 Hope to lead a Tag Team Roll with three PCs instead of two.